bugout-dev/github-demo/README.md

 ## Bugout at GitHub

 Bugout is a knowledge management system for software teams.

-Continious integration tools represented by:
+Our continious integration tools represented by:

-**Locust summary** is a [tool](https://github.com/bugout-dev/locust) which run static analysis in CI/CD environments and post summaries to pull requests.
+[**Locust summary**](https://github.com/bugout-dev/locust) - run static analysis in CI/CD environments and post summaries to pull requests.

+Users can also use a JSON representation of this metadata in their CI/CD environments to program checks like: "Every time we add a function, we should add a test in the corresponding testing module."

 ![Screenshot of Locust summary](img/locust-example-1.png)

-Users can also use a JSON representation of this metadata in their CI/CD environments to program checks like: "Every time we add a function, we should add a test in the corresponding testing module."

 **CI Checks** - a checklist of external actions that must be taken before a change can be deployed.
 This checklist can include things like running database migrations, setting environment variables, or modifying a load balancer.